ecresp1el/organoid-roi-tool/README.md

 so re-runs never overwrite previous CSVs or figures.
 Each channel also exposes a `latest` symlink pointing to the most recent run.

+Statistics explained: the analyser first averages pixel intensities *per organoid* (inside each mask), then aggregates those per-organoid means within each group.
+The CSV therefore reports the mean/median/SEM/CI for WT/KO organoids.
+Welch's t-test and the Mann–Whitney U test are run once per projection to compare the WT and KO distributions.

 Examples for the Nestin/DCX project:

 ```